boeckMt/metalsmith-json-insteadof-md/Readme.md

 ```

-use the options if you filter on the files later e.g.:
+use the options whith `fileExtnameTo: '.md'` if you filter on the files later e.g.:

 ```js
 Metalsmith(__dirname)